-A model solar ordinance, provided below, offers sample ordinance language that addresses a variety of solar land uses and local circumstances.
-The model also provides explanatory text and suggestions for altering the language to tailor the ordinances to local conditions and priorities.
-The Resources and Reference Material section at the end of this document provides additional national and state examples and materials to guide local decision-making on making development regulation "solar ready."
+Minnesota's model solar ordinance, provided below, offers sample ordinance language to address a variety of solar land uses and local circumstances.
+The models also provide explanatory text and suggestions for altering the language to tailor the ordinances to local conditions and priorities.